hujhax/austin-improv-wiki/Template/List of ColdTowne Theater Shows.md

 #### Themed Troupe Shows
 Often at ColdTowne, a troupe will do a themed mainstage run.
 Typically, these shows are listed with the troupe page.

-* [[Precious Dads]] have presented "Dads in Bars" and will present "The Barmando" in 2014.
+* [[Precious Dads]] have presented "Dads in Bars" and will present "The Barmando" in March 2014.
-* [[Nice Astronaut]] has presented "Last Call" and will present "Back in Townesville" in 2014.
+* [[Nice Astronaut]] has presented "Last Call" and will present "Back in Townesville" in May 2014.
 * [[Turn of the Century Paris]] has presented *The SpeakEasy*.
 * [[Stag Comedy]] has presented "Stab Comedy".
+* [[Wink Planet]] will present "Pilgrims Are From Mars" in November 2014.

 #### Other
 * *[[Dating Game]]*